LukeAT/IRD-UI-Tests/README.md

 ### STANDARDS:
-- Only use soft assertions so we can make assertions throughout the workflow from New to Affirmed.
+- Only **use *soft* assertions in test methods** so we can assert things throughout the workflow from New to Affirmed.
+There is no drawback to putting soft assertions in an existing test rather than a new one, all fails are reported and execution continues uninterrupted.
-- There is no drawback to putting soft assertions in an existing test rather than a new one, all fails are reported and execution continues uninterrupted.
+- **Use *normal* assertions in the user action methods** within user objects (`sendsRfq()` for example).
+This allows us to fail fast.
 - When a change to IRD requires automated testing:
     - If you can add the needed assertion(s) to an existing test, without modifying the workflow, do that.
     - If the new assertions can only be made with a new workflow, write a new test.